pirasalbe/Ebooks_Request_Generator_bot/README.md

 - inline: the bot works inline the same way it does with _text_.
 - `/stats`: sends information about the number of request received.
 - `/refresh`: reloads the information for the filters.
+- `/support`: shows an help message on how to support the developer.

 ## Message format